Hungarian hip-hop: Comedy rap

 Simultaneously a new genre of rap was about to emerge, which was much more built upon the unique features of Hungarian language in rhyming, word-plays, jokes and ambiguities.
 First it was developed by the RAPülők (1992–1994) and then by the hip hop duo Animal Cannibals beginning from 1995.
 In the same year their first single "Takarítónő" (Eng.: Cleaning Lady) was a hit with radio and TV airplay.
 They were the first Hungarian group ever to get played in MCM a French music TV station (single "Kérek egy puszikát!").
 Their success inspired many upcoming groups and by utilizing their fame Animal Cannibals launched a new series of MC battles nationwide in local clubs called the Fila Rap Jam in 1996.
 Its goal is to invite the winners to Budapest into a final contest in which the champion selected by the audience is given a record deal.
 One of their first newfound talents was Sub Bass Monster, whose first album Félre az útból (Eng.: Get out of the way) went platinum in 2000 and the second one gold in 2001.
 An example of his funny metaphors is the title of his third single "Négy Ütem" (Eng.: Four Strokes) that was a reference to the four steps of breathing in marihuana.
 In some characteristics the style as a whole can be compared to those from Eminem's first solo material as well as to D-12's.

 R&B

 Rhythm and Blues is still in its infancy in Hungary.
-Few blue-eyed soul musicians are trying to phase the genre into the Hungarian market.
-One of them is L.L.
-Junior who has taken his name from LL Cool J one of his childhood idols.
-He is an ex-member of the Fekete Vonat.
-He has been moderately successful making four albums but only managed to sell ten thousand of his third album that was his highest selling achievement.

 Romani hip hop

 Many Hungarian rappers are of Romani (Gypsy) descent.
+Well-known Hungarian rappers of Roma descent include Joci Pápai and VZS.